mattstyles/viperfish/README.md

 `apiOpts` - This contains the version of the api to wrap and a timer in milliseconds before the call to the api fails.

-`contentOpts` - This is primary means of pointing Viperfish to your content, enter the username and repository name and, very importantly, leave `path` as `null` (it'll be over-written anyway but, to be sure, leave it in the config for now).
+`contentOpts` - This is the primary means of pointing Viperfish to your content, enter the username and repository name and, very importantly, leave `path` as `null` (it'll be over-written anyway but, to be sure, leave it in the config for now).

 ####_Marked Options_